» Vagrant VMware Utility Installation

 Finally, install the service.
 This will also enable the service.

-sudo /usr/local/vagrant-vmware-utility/vagrant-vmware-utility service install
+sudo /usr/local/vagrant-vmware-desktop/vagrant-vmware-utility service install

 The Vagrant VMware Utility provides the Vagrant VMware provider plugin access to various VMware functionalities.
 The Vagrant VMware Utility is required by the Vagrant VMware Desktop provider plugin.